Albuquerque man’s holiday display goes viral

 The display features several inflatables, glowing snowmen, and even a mailbox for letters to Santa.
 The light display was featured in USA Today, Yahoo News, and news outlets in Australia and Malaysia.

 Trujillo says he’s surprised by all the attention the display is getting and very thankful for the opportunity to lift people’s spirits this holiday season.
 “It was never the intention to spread a worldwide joy but it does give a lot of happiness to me.
-My daughter loves it she’s loves seeing it on tv or in the videos,” Trujillo says.
+My daughter loves it, she loves seeing it on tv or in the videos,” Trujillo says.

 Trujillo says the display is a tradition for his family and that it gets bigger every year.
 This year it took him about 18 hours to set it up.